webrating/wpcampus-resources/_resources/accessibility.md

 <ul>
  	<li>Accessibility Developer Tools
 		<ul>
-		 	<li>Is a <a href="https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb">Google Chrome extension</a> that adds a tab to your developer tools to run a scan/audit of your current page.</li>
+		 	<li>Is a <a href="https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb">Google Chrome extension</a>.</li>
+		 	<li>Adds a tab to your developer tools to run a scan/audit of your current page.</li>
 		</ul>
 	</li>
  	<li><a href="https://www.deque.com/products/axe/">Axe</a>
  	    <ul>
 		 	<li><a href="https://github.com/dequelabs/axe-core">Axe-core</a> is a Javascript file you can use to scan your site.</li>
-		 	<li>Offers a <a href="https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd">Google Chrome extension</a> that adds a tab to your developer tools to run a scan/audit of your page.</li>
+		 	<li>Offers a <a href="https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd">Google Chrome extension</a>.
+Adds a tab to your developer tools to run a scan/audit of your current page.</li>
 		 	<li>They offer premium services.</li>
 	    </ul>
 	</li>
  	<li>ARIA validator
 		<ul>
+			<li>Is a <a href="https://chrome.google.com/webstore/detail/aria-validator/oigghlanfjgnkcndchmnlnmaojahnjoc">Google Chrome extension</a>.</li>
-		 	<li><a href="https://chrome.google.com/webstore/detail/aria-validator/oigghlanfjgnkcndchmnlnmaojahnjoc">Google Chrome extension</a> that adds a button at the top of the browser that, when clicked, will scan and audit ARIA usage.</li>
+			<li>Adds a button to the top of the browser that, when clicked, will scan and audit ARIA usage.</li>
 		</ul>
 	</li>
  	<li><a href="https://fae.disability.illinois.edu">Functional Accessibility Evaluator</a>
 		<ul>
-		 	<li>Developed by the Disability Research and Educational Services at the University of Illinois at Urbana-Champaign</li>
-		 	<li><a href="https://fae.disability.illinois.edu/abouts/">Learn more about the tool</a></li>
+			<li>Developed by the Disability Research and Educational Services at the University of Illinois at Urbana-Champaign. <a href="https://fae.disability.illinois.edu/abouts/">Learn more about the tool</a></li>
 		</ul>
 	</li>
  	<li><a href="https://squizlabs.github.io/HTML_CodeSniffer/">HTML CodeSniffer</a>